 - Bake: Bake the muffins for 20 minutes, or until a toothpick inserted into the center of a muffin comes out clean.

-- Let Cool: Cool the muffins in the pan for 5 minutes before you transfer them to a wire rack to continue cooling.
+- Cool: Cool the muffins in the pan for 5 minutes before you transfer them to a wire rack to continue cooling.

 - Enjoy!
 Serve your healthy blueberry muffins warm or at room temperature.